samvaarv/samvaarv/README.md

 environment and got to expand my knowledge of web development.

 I come from a small family – there are just five of us.
 Me, my father and mother, my brother, and our little sister.
-Also, my dog (Haru) who is quite fidgety and has destroyed most of our clothes, but we still love him.
+Also, my dog (Haru) is quite fidgety and has destroyed most of our clothes, but we still love him.